carloitaben/tailwindcss-noscript/README.md

+# TailwindCSS `<noscript>`

-Conditionally apply Tailwind styles when JavaScript is enabled.
+Apply Tailwind styles only when JavaScript is enabled.

 ## Why

-When animating an element above the fold, there will always be a flash of their default styles before the JavaScript animation library of your choice loads and applies the initial animation CSS.
-Something as simple as fading in the opacity of an element requires to either…
+When animating an element above the fold with JavaScript, the default styles of the element may be briefly visible before JavaScript loads and applies the initial animation styles.
+Something as simple as fading-in the opacity of an element requires to either…

-- Settle with a flash of opaque content (🤢)
+- Settle with an ugly flash of opaque content (🤢)
-- Manually add the initial animation styles to your element and worsen your site for users without JS (😕)
+- Make the initial animation styles the default ones and disappoint your non-JavaScript-using visitors (😕)
-- The previous option, and manually resetting the styles with a `noscript` tag (🤮)
+- Go with the previous option and manually reset the styles with a `noscript` tag (🤮)

-Doing the `noscript` tag thingie with `tailwindcss` is a pain in the ass, and so this library was born.
+Going with the `noscript` approach with `tailwindcss` can be quite cumbersome.
+This plugin can be used as an alternative method to maintain ergonomics in exchange for a minuscule amount of render-blocking JavaScript (less than 150 bytes).

 ## Installation